danielrbenjamin/git-autocommit/README.md

 * Copy the `.watchmanconfig` and `autoGitCommit.ps1` files into the desired directory, **making sure to change PROJECTDIRECTORY on** `autoGitCommit.ps1` **to actual file path**
 * In PowerShell, run `watchman watch .` in the desired directory
 * Then run `watchman -- trigger "PROJECTDIRECTORY" save-trigger '**/*' -- powershell -ExecutionPolicy Bypass -File "PROJECTDIRECTORY\autoGitCommit.ps1"`, replacing PROJECTDIRECTORY with the actual file path

+To temporarily pause git-autocommit, create a .txt file with the name `New Text Document.txt`.
+To resume, delete the file.